 You do also have the option to keep all of your money in one bank account, even above the $250,000 FDIC limit.
 This can involve taking on a substantial risk however.
 If that bank fails, you may lose any money held by the bank above the FDIC limit.
 This really boils down to a matter of your personal comfort level.

 If you have more than $250,000 in funds that you want to invest in a savings, money market, or certificate of deposit account, you may want to spread your money out to make sure that it is all FDIC-insured.
 FDIC insurance will cover $250,000, but beyond that, you may well need a solution.
 One way to do this is through the IntraFi Network Deposits program, which will divide your money into separate accounts that are fully insured.
 They can simplify this money management process for you and help you enjoy more peace of mind.

 If you are looking for a bank that is a member of the IntraFi Network, SoFi can help.
+What’s more, SoFi recently announced that deposits may be insured up to $2 million through participation in the SoFi Insured Deposit Program.
 But even if you have much less money to stash, online banking with SoFi can also be a great choice.
-When you set up our Checking and Savings with direct deposit, you’ll enjoy a super competitive 1.80% APY and you’ll pay no account fees.
+When you set up our Checking and Savings with direct deposit, you’ll enjoy a competitive APY and you’ll pay no account fees.

 Are IntraFi accounts safe?